Odisha minister in soup for comparing CM with Lord Jagannath | Politics

 His comments drew widespread condemnation from opposition parties and religious bodies.

-“The BJD has crossed all limits of pride and arrogance.
-They have started seeing their party leaders as the alternative to Lord Shri Jagannath,” he said.
+''The BJD has crossed all limits of pride and arrogance.
+It has started seeing party leaders as the alternative to Lord Shri Jagannath,'' he said.

 Odisha Pradesh Congress Committee president Sarat Pattnayak dubbed the minister's remarks as unfortunate.